Skip to content

 The timing of your letter matters almost as much as the words inside it.
 Here are the most meaningful moments to consider.

-This is the most traditional choice, and for good reason.
+The morning of the wedding is the most traditional choice, and for good reason.
 The morning is quiet.
-The chaos of the reception has not yet begun.
-Your daughter is in a room with her closest people, and there is space for emotion.
-Tuck the letter into a beautiful envelope and hand it to her while she is getting ready — or leave it where she will find it, perhaps next to her bouquet or on her vanity mirror.
+The chaos of the reception hasn't yet begun.
+Your daughter is in a room with her closest people, and there's space for emotion.
+Tuck the letter into a beautiful envelope and hand it to her while she's getting ready — or leave it where she'll find it, perhaps next to her bouquet or on her vanity mirror.

-There is no rule that says the letter must arrive on the wedding day itself.
-Some parents write a letter to my daughter on her wedding day and give it a week later, after the frenzy has passed, so she can read it slowly and absorb every word.
-There is wisdom in waiting for stillness.
+Some parents choose a private moment before the ceremony where parent and child see each other in their wedding attire.
+Others pair the letter with a meaningful gift — a family heirloom, a piece of jewelry, a photo album.
+And there's no rule that says the letter must arrive on the wedding day itself.
+Some parents give it a week later, after the frenzy has passed, so she can read it slowly and absorb every word.

 Writing Prompts to Get You Started